UniqueNetwork/unique-marketplace-api/README.md

 $ nano docker-compose.yml
 ```

- - Edit the `docker-compose.yml` file and specify all settings for the environment, except for the two items `CONTRACT_ETH_OWNER_SEED` and `CONTRACT_ADDRESS` - we will get this data in step 4.
+ - Edit the `docker-compose.yml` file and specify all settings for the environment, except for the two items `CONTRACT_ETH_OWNER_SEED` and `CONTRACT_ADDRESS` - this data will become available in step 4.
- - Change ESCROW_SEED to the 12-word admin mnemonic seed phrase that you have saved when you created the admin address in Polkadot{.js} extension.
+ - Change ESCROW_SEED to the 12-word admin mnemonic seed phrase of the market admin account address from the Polkadot{.js} browser wallet extension.
  - Carefully review all settings for the environment and follow the instructions.